Pratiksha96/ecommerce-website/README.md

 # Tech stack
 An ecommerce website written in Go and React.
-We plan to use relational DB postgresql to store data.
-We may also use NoSQL to store images.
+We plan to use NoSQL database for this application.